At-A-Glance

 Attitudinal Metrics

-• Pre-test Questionnaire: captured users' baseline familiarity and expectations
+• Baseline familiarity and expectations

-• In-task Questionnaire: gathered real-time feedback during task execution
+• Real-time feedback during task execution

 Task 2: Merchandise Purchase